arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 *--maskings path-of-config*

-It is possible to mask certain fields during dump.
-A JSON config file is used to define which fields should be masked and how.
+It is possible to mask certain fields for a dump.
+A JSON configuration file is used to define which fields should be masked and how.

-The general structure of the config file is
+The general structure of the config file looks like this:

 ```json
 {